 cold symptoms such as stuffy nose, sneezing, sore throat.

-Taking this medicine with other drugs that make you sleepy or slow your breathing can worsen these effects.
-Ask your doctor before taking topiramate with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Using Topamax Sprinkle with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or depression.

 This list is not complete.
-Other drugs may interact with topiramate, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Topamax Sprinkle, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.